A comparison between Consolidation in SAP BPC and Group Reporting 2022 on premise

 1. Data Collection / Data Entry

 Group Reporting seamlessly integrates with S4 accounting.
 There is standard functionality in the data monitor to import the data from S4 (ACDOCA).
 Standard mapping tables are available in FIORI apps to map GL accounts to FS (Financial Statement) items.
 The system indicates any unmapped items as a means of pre validation.
 On loading the data there is a clear overview of the amount of records loaded and load errors are indicated.
 For any data that is not available in an underlying S4 system one has to use a flat file upload or journal upload.
 Alternatively the GRDC (group reporting data collection) licence can be purchased to have additional functionality for collecting and reclassifying data.
 This is especially relevant for organisations that do not have all of their company codes running on S4 HANA operational accounting.
-Input schedules can be created to Collect data similar to the EPM add in in BPC.
+Input schedules can be created and API’s are available to Collect data similar to the EPM add in in BPC.
 The extension ledger also provides additional functionality by means of a single entity being able to post to multiple consolidation units and

 In BPC one has to manage data manager packages that point to transformation and conversion files.
 Setting these up is a bit more complex compared to how it’s done in group reporting as you have to manage separate files/worksheets for each conversion.
 It does offer similar flexibility.
 One member in the source can be mapped to an other one in BPC potentially also with the use of “if” formulas.